openstack-archive/fuel-plugin-solidfire-cinder/docs/solidfire-cinder-guide.rst

 * Cinder relies on the open-iscsi package to preform many functions such as image to volume.
-This plugin requires (and installs) the open-iscsi package, so it must be avaliable in one of the repositories avaliable Fuel.
+This plugin requires (and installs) the open-iscsi package, so it must be avaliable in one of the repositories avaliable to Fuel.

 * See the `Mirantis, SolidFire joint reference architecture <https://content.mirantis.com/rs/451-RBY-185/images/SolidfireMirantisUnlockedReferenceArchitecture-4-25-2016.pdf>`_.

 Limitations
 -----------

-* The SolidFire Cinder Fuel plugin no longer supports a single backend.
-The option has been removed from the GUI and the plugin will always assume multiple backends.
+* The SolidFire Cinder Fuel plugin no longer supports a single backend in the DEFAULT section.
+The option has been removed from the GUI for multiple backends and the plugin will always assume multiple backends.

-* Since Fuel does not natively support multiple backends in Cinder; therefore, the plugin is designed to move the default storage selection (ceph or lvm) from the default section of the config file into it's own stanza before it can add the SolidFire config stanza.

-* The SolidFire Cinder plugin has been designed to detect the NetApp plugin and handle multiple backends in conjunction with NetApp correctly.

-* All other storage plugins (other than NetApp) may conflict with the SolidFire or NetApp plugin and whichever plugin runs last will configure the enabled_backends, requiring hand editing.

-* NOTE: When using this plugin with the NetApp plugin one MUST select 'Multibackend Enabled' on NetApp plugin for proper multi-backend to be automatically enabled.

 ============================================